hsuck/ADL22-final-project/README.md

 ```bash
 bash download.sh
 ```
-The `model.pth` will saved in ./python/models/seen and ./python/models/unseen
+The `model.pth` will be saved in ./python/models/seen and ./python/models/unseen
 ### Seen domain
 If you have downloaded `model.pth`, you can do testing directly.
 #### Course Prediction